xiaolaba/Win10_install_Ubuntu/README.md

 required hour depends on speed of your network

 ### Ubuntu 20.04.1 LTS, ready for the job
-caution, do not edit any of those file with Win10 tools or folder manipulation!! where to see those files of linux working enviorment, usually,
+caution, do not edit any of those file with Win 10 tools or folder manipulation!!
+where to see those files of linux working environment, usually,
 ```
 %userprofile%\AppData\Local\Packages\CanonicalGroupLimited.Ubuntu20.04onWindows_79rhkp1fndgsc
 ```